PandeyUjjwal/scrapper/README.md

 # scrapper
-Python script to scrap emails and numbers
+this is Python script to scrap emails and numbers